 Prevention is better than cure.
 Anyone who would like to reduce their chance of getting pneumonia can be vaccinated.
 The pneumococcal vaccine is available at selected Parkway Shenton clinics.
 Find a clinic near you.

-If your child or someone you know is suspected to have contracted the disease, visit the Accident & Emergency (A&E) department immediately to get a proper diagnosis.
+If your child or someone you know is suspected to have contracted the disease, visit the Urgent Care Centre (UCC) immediately to get a proper diagnosis.